Quitting Smoking During Pregnancy

-- Are more likely to be born with low birthweight increasing their risks for illness or death.
+- Are more likely to be born with low birth weight increasing their risk of illness or death.
 The more women smoke the higher the risk of low birth weight.

-- Are more likely to die of Sudden Infant Death Syndrome.
+- Are more likely to die of Sudden Infant Death Syndrome (SIDS).

 - May have congenital malformations such as cleft palate.

 - Are more likely to have lung problems, more colds, and coughs.